-Giants' Posey 'doing good' after struck in head by pitch
+Giants' Posey 'doing fine' after hit in head by pitch

+SAN FRANCISCO (AP) -- The Giants are relieved star catcher Buster Posey appears to be OK after getting hit in the helmet with a pitch.

-SAN FRANCISCO (AP) -- Giants catcher Buster Posey was doing well after being struck in the helmet by a 94 mph fastball in the first inning and forced out of the game, a frightening moment in San Francisco's 4-1 victory Monday against the Arizona Diamondbacks in its home opener.
+Posey was doing well after being struck by a 94 mph fastball in the first inning Monday, a scary moment in San Francisco's 4-1 victory over the Arizona Diamondbacks during its home opener.

-Posey will be re-evaluated Tuesday but, ''He's doing good, he's doing fine,'' manager Bruce Bochy said.
-Posey is likely to sit out Tuesday's game.
+Posey left the game and was to be checked on Monday night and into Tuesday, then re-evaluated.
+The Giants will take no chances and he is likely to sit out Tuesday's game.

+''He's doing good.
+He's doing fine,'' manager Bruce Bochy said.

-Taijuan Walker's 0-1 fastball with two out in the first inning sent the Gold Glove catcher immediately to ground.
+Taijuan Walker's 0-1 fastball with two outs in the first inning sent the Gold Glove catcher immediately to ground.
 Athletic trainer Dave Groeschner sprinted toward the plate and Bochy was right behind.
-Posey got up on his own but exited the game, with Nick Hundley entering to pinch run and stay in the game as catcher.
+Posey got up on his own but exited the game, with Nick Hundley entering to pinch run and stay in the game behind the plate.

-Bochy said if Posey weren't a catcher, he might have been OK to stay in the game, but the Giants weren't taking a chance with the 2012 NL MVP and 2010 NL Rookie of the Year.
+Bochy said if Posey weren't a catcher, he might have been OK to remain in the game, but the Giants wanted to be cautious with the 2012 NL MVP and 2010 NL Rookie of the Year.

 ''It's a scary moment, dangerous moment,'' Bochy said. ''It's one of the worst sounds you can hear in baseball, the ball hitting the helmet.
 It's a scary moment.
 There's been a lot of damage to hitters hit in the head.''